ddev/ddev-contrib/recipes/install-redaxo-cms-with-ddev/README.md

 REDAXO is an open source content managment system devleoped by a german web agency called [Yakamara](https://www.yakamara.de/).

-REDAXO is for people who loves the flexibility about a content managment system, you have easy control about your code and also about the content that you want to create.
+REDAXO is for people who love the flexibility about a content managment system, you have easy control about your code and also about the content that you want to create.

 ## Install REDAXO